ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/wrangling_best_practices.md

     * Organ
     * Accessions
     * Estimated cell count

-(Some guidelines can be found [here](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/dataset_acknowledgement_SOP.html#manual-curation-after-addition))
 * Fill out the admin area, this helps other people when using ingest as a backoffice
-* Project shortname → should be more descriptive than IDs (_For example: CoolOrganProject._)
+* Project shortname → should be more descriptive than IDs (_For example: CoolOrganProject or RandomTissueTechnologyAuthor._)

 ### Project - Contributors